 Self-regulation also requires a tribe to comply with additional reporting requirements.
-Specifically, self-regulated tribes must submit resumes of all tribal gaming regulatory employees hired and licensed by the tribe after a certificate was issued.9 A self-regulated tribe must also advise the Commission of any changes in circumstances that are material to the self-regulation approval criteria.10
+Specifically, self-regulated tribes must submit resumes of all tribal gaming regulatory employees hired and licensed by the tribe after a certificate was issued.
+A self-regulated tribe must also advise the Commission of any changes in circumstances that are material to the self-regulation approval criteria.
+Description of any changes in circumstances that are material to the self-regulation approval criteria.